Energy Reliability and Resilience

 Ways to increase your resilience at home

-- Consider home solar and backup batteries.
-This would allow you to generate cheaper electricity throughout the year while providing backup generation and energy storage when the power goes out.
+3. Consider home solar and backup batteries, which allow you to generate cheaper electricity throughout the year while providing backup generation and energy storage when the power goes out.